tonbridge-digital/website/articles/index.md

 ---
 layout: page
-title: Articles
+title: Events & posts
-excerpt: "An archive of articles sorted by date."
+excerpt: "An archive of events and posts sorted by date."
 search_omit: true
 ---